Byzantine Sites in Istanbul

 The most famous cistern among many others is Basilica Cistern.
 This cistern was built with the columns from the ancient Greek era.
 The mysterious atmosphere of Basilica Cistern is a place of attraction for movies that are narrated in Istanbul.
 Many famous movies such as James Bond and Inferno used Basilica Cistern to shoot parts of the movies.

 There are four more cisterns in Sultanahmet area apart from Basilica Cistern.
 The first two of these cisterns are the Cistern of Philoxenos (Binbirdirek Sarnici) and Theodosius Cistern (Serefiye Sarnici) that has been renovated and opened to visit recently.
-Sarnic Restaurant and Nakkas Carpet Store on the base floor of the cistern are worth visiting too.
+Cistern Restaurant (Sogukcesme Street) and Nakkas Rug Store on the base floor of the cistern are worth visiting too.
 Please note that these establishments are managed by a private company.

 Byzantine Cisterns in Istanbul

 When Istanbul was founded as a Greek colony (Byzantium), it was a small city and it had the chance to meet the water need of its citizens by temporary methods.

 However, after the Roman Emperor Constantine declared Istanbul as the capital of the empire, the population of the city grew quickly.
 The Romans were unable to find water sources nearby and they managed to bring drinking water to Istanbul by constructing the longest water aqueduct of history.